 - Responses.
 The defendant has a certain time in which to accept your complaint or request its denial.

 - Trial.
-After gathering all of the evidence, lawyers will go to court and debate the case in front of a judge and jury.
+After gathering all of the evidence, lawyers will go to court and debate the case before a judge and jury.
 Then, the judge and jury will decide fault and how much (if any) compensation the plaintiffs deserve.

 As you can see, the process of a wrongful death case can take quite a long time.
-To gather the necessary evidence and prepare a solid case, your lawyers will need time.
-The best thing you can do is talk to a lawyer as soon as possible and keep track of all evidence you have.
+Your lawyers will need time to gather the necessary evidence and prepare a solid case.
+The best thing you can do is talk to a lawyer as soon as possible and keep track of all your evidence.

 Who Can I Hold Responsible for a Wrongful Death In Florida?